-It was happy for Tommy that he had such a companion, for his road lay through large woods and forests, that were full of wild beasts; and he would certainly have been starved, or torn in pieces, had he not been both fed and protected by this noble animal.
+It was happy for Tommy that he had such a companion, for his road lay through large woods and forests, that were full of wild beasts; and he would certainly have been starved, or torn in pieces, had he not sheen both fed and protected by this noble animal.
 When the lion roared, all the wild beasts fled away.
-The smaller ones, that were fit for food, the lion pursued and killed; and Tommy while the lion hunted, always took shelter on a tree, where he used to shoot birds with his bow and arrow.
+The smaller ones, that were fit for food, the lion pursued and killed; and Tommy, while the lion hunted, always took shelter in a tree, where he used to shoot birds with his bow and arrow.
 By these means they never wanted a meal; and it was pleasant enough to see them dress their meat, and then sit down side by side to dinner.

 At length they came to an open plain of great extent, where Tommy Two-Shoes discovered a very large statue erected on a rising ground, which had this inscription on its pedestal-on MAY-DAY IN THE MORNING, WHEN THE SUN RISES, I SHALL HAVE A HEAD OF GOLD.
 As it was already the latter end of April, Tommy determined to continue in the neighbourhood till May-day, that he might be a witness of this most wonderful change.
 The same day he chanced to meet a poor shepherd, of whom he inquired what was the reason of that extraordinary statue being erected in the plain.
-The shepherd informed him that it was set up many years ago by an Arabian philosopher, who, after travelling all the world over in search of a real friend, lived with and was extremely fond of, a great man that inhabited the next mountain; but that on some occasion they quarrelled, and the philosopher, leaving the mountain. retired into the plain, where he erected this statue with his own hands, and soon after died.

-To this he added, that all the people for many leagues round came there every May-morning, expecting to see the stone-head turned to gold.

-Tommy got up very early on the first of May to behold this amazing change; and when he came near the statue he saw a great number of people gathered together, who all ran away from him in the utmost consternation, having never before seen a lion follow a man like a dog.
-Being thus left alone, Tommy fixed his eyes on the sun, then rising with resplendent majesty, and afterwards turned to the statue, but could see no change in the stone.-"Surely," says he to himself, "there is some mystical meaning in this: this inscription must be an ænigma, the hidden meaning of which I will endeavour to find, for a philosopher would never expect a stone to be turned to gold."
+The shepherd informed him that it was set up many years ago by an Arabian philosopher, who, after travelling all the world over in search of a real friend, lived with, and -was extremely fond of, a great manthat inhabited the next mountain; but that on some occasion they quarrelled, and the philosopher, leaving the mountain, retired into the plain, where he erected this statue with his own hands, and soon after died. one only no ayen grans lion follow a man like a dog.
+Being thus left alone, Tommy fixed his eyes on the sun, then rising with resplendent majesty, and afterwards turned to the statue, but could see no change in the stone .-"Surely," says he to himself, "there is some mystical meaning in this: this inscription must be an ænigma, the hidden meaning of which I will endeavour to find, for a philosopher would never expect a stone to be turned to gold."
 Accordingly he measured the length of the shadow, which the statue gave on the ground by the sun shining on it, and marked that particular part where the head fell; then getting a chopness (a thing like a spade) and digging, he discovered a copper chest, full of gold, with this inscription engraved on the lid of it:

-Thy Wit,

-O Man, whoever thou art,

-Hath disclosed the Ænigma,

-And discovered the Golden Head.

-Take it and use it,

-But use it with Wisdom;

-For know

-That Gold, properly employed,

-May dispense Blessings,

-And promote the Happiness of Mortals;

-But when hoarded up,

-Or misapplied,

-Is but Trash, and makes Mankind miserable.

-Remember

-The unprofitable Servant, Who hid his Talent in a Napkin; And

-The profligate Son,

-Who squandered away his Substance, and

-Fed with the Swine.

-As thou hast got the Golden Head,

-Observe the Golden Mean;

-Be good and be happy.